raihnkhalid/logincrud_page/README.md

 # Install
 1. Download zip and extract
 2. Create a database named : `logincrudpage_`
-3. Import database from extracted zip
+3. Import database `logincrudpage_.sql` from extracted zip
 5. Set your Username and Password database on `config.php`
 4. Done